vsauerland/yn-ab-mastermind/README.md

-# yn-ab-mastermind
+# YN-AB-Mastermind
 Codebreaker strategies for YN-AB-Mastermind (Matlab/Octave).

 This folder contains Matlab/Octave implementations of a simple binary search based codebreaker strategy for a variant of the popular board game mastermind.

-The game variant
+The Game Variant
 ================

 In the classic mastermind game, one player (called codemaker)